i11g/CI-Pipeline-Using-Jenkins/README.md

-# Continuous Integration Workflow Using GitHub Actions
+# Continuous Integration Workflow Using Jenkins
-This repository is demonstrating how to implement CI pipeline to run tests automatically using GitHub Actions.
+This repository is demonstrating how to implement CI pipeline to run tests automatically using Jenkins.

 ## Table of Contents
 * [General Info](#general-information)